MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/language-support.md

 ---
 title: Language support - Bing Custom Search API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: A list of supported languages and regions for the Bing Custom Search API.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-custom-search
 ms.topic: conceptual
-ms.date: 09/25/2018
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 # Language and region support for the Bing Custom Search API

 The Bing Custom Search API supports more than three dozen countries/regions, many with more than one language.

-Although it's optional, the request should specify the [mkt](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-custom-search-api-v7-reference#mkt) query parameter, which identifies the market where you want the results to come from.
-For a list of optional query parameters, see [Query Parameters](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-custom-search-api-v7-reference#query-parameters)
+Although it's optional, the request should specify the [mkt](reference/query-parameters.md#mkt) query parameter, which identifies the market where you want the results to come from.
+For a list of optional query parameters, see [Query Parameters](reference/query-parameters.md)

 You can specify a country/region using the `cc` query parameter.
 If you specify a country/region, you must also specify one or more language codes using the `Accept-Language` header.
 The supported languages vary by country/region; they are given for each country/region in the **Markets** table.

 The `Accept-Language` header and the `setLang` query parameter are mutually exclusive—do not specify both.
-For details, see [Accept-Language](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-custom-search-api-v7-reference#acceptlanguage).
+For details, see [Accept-Language](reference/headers.md#acceptlanguage).

 ## Countries/Regions